Use these tips to more effectively manage your cash flow.

 8. Use technology to make and accept payments

-Accept online payments to collect receivables faster and use electronic fund transfers to automatically pay bills on the last day they’re due.
-Technology should also help you keep track of where you stand.
+Accept online payments to boost accounts receivable and use electronic fund transfers to automatically pay bills on the last day they’re due.
+Your payment technology should also help you keep track of where you stand.

 Positive cash flow is critical to your short- and long-term financial success.
+Learn small business strategies for creating a cash flow projection and balance sheet.
 Make the most of your cash by monitoring expenses, collecting payments quickly, and using resources that can make your cash flow management more convenient.